Mystt09/Automatic-Dreams/README.md

 % if there a change in the angle, then recalibrate to go keep going
 % straight

-% Change in the angle, pos or neg from 0 when going straight [0m
+% Change in the angle, pos or neg from 0 when going straight

 %if the angle reads 80 degrees, then stop[0m

 # Main loop

-lifted = false;
 while true
     pause(0.1);